This post may contain affiliate links. Please read our disclosure policy.

 • Make the cauliflower bean rice: First, heat 1 tablespoon of olive oil in a large non-stick skillet over medium-high heat.
 Add the cauliflower rice and garlic.
 Cook, stirring occasionally, for 6-8 minutes, or until tender.
 Stir in the lime juice & zest, black beans, and season with salt and pepper.
 Set aside and wipe clean the pan with a paper towel.

-• Season the shrimp: In a medium bowl add the olive oil, lime, old bay or cajun seasoning, garlic, honey, salt, and pepper.
+• Season the shrimp: In a medium bowl, combine the olive oil, lime juice, Old Bay or Cajun seasoning, garlic, honey, salt, and pepper.
 Mix well to combine.
 Add the shrimp and toss to evenly coat.
 Allow it to marinate for 15 minutes.

 cooked shrimp in skillet for the shrimp burrito bowl